 People's Energy Cooperative was founded in 1936 thanks to a small group of people who organized an electric cooperative to serve rural Olmsted County.
 The incorporators, Harold Caulfield of Byron; Herbert C. Blumentrit of Chester; R.E.
 Richardson of Eyota; Louis Hammel of Eyota; and A.H.
 Johnson of Viola; named it People's Cooperative Power Association of Olmsted County.
-While our name has changed, our commitment to providing power according to the Cooperative Principles and local democracy hasn't.
+While our name has changed, our commitment to providing power according to the Cooperative Principles hasn't.

 Powering Communities...Powering Lives

 People's Energy Cooperative is a member-owned, distribution electric cooperative delivering retail electric power to over 20,000 members in Olmsted, Dodge, Fillmore, Mower, Wabasha, and Winona Counties.